Magnit: History

-In early June 2018, Magnit announced that it began negotiations with Marathon Group to acquire JSC SIA International Ltd – SIA Group’s pharmaceutical distributor.
-Later, in October that year, the acquisition was approved by Magnit’s Board of Directors.
-It was noted that the transaction amount – which was stated at 5.7 billion rubles or less – would be paid in Magnit’s securities.
-Also, under the agreement, Marathon Group undertook to not sell Magnit’s shares for at least 3 years after the deal was closed.
+In early June 2018, Magnit announced that it began negotiations with Marathon Group to acquire JSC SIA International Ltd – SIA Group's pharmaceutical distributor.
+Later, in October that year, the acquisition was approved by Magnit's Board of Directors.
+It was noted that the transaction amount, which was stated at 5.7 billion rubles or less, would be paid in Magnit's securities.
+Additionally, under the agreement, Marathon Group undertook not to sell Magnit's shares for at least three years after the deal was closed.
 The acquisition was a part of development strategy for Magnit Cosmetic and Pharmacy businesses.

 In June 2018, Magnit and Russian Post started piloting post office-based outlets in Moscow, Krasnodar Krai, and Ryazan Oblast.

-On 29 February 2019, Magnit retail chain announced that it would update its brand identity in accordance with the new cross-format concept.
-After the update, all stores would have the same visual style and share the same slogan: "Let’s bring families together!”.
+On 29 February 2019, the Magnit retail chain announced that it would update its brand identity in accordance with the new cross-format concept.
+After the update, all stores would have the same visual style and share the same slogan: "Let's bring families together!".

-Since May 2019 Marathon Group’s President Alexander Vinokurov has become the Member of the Magnit’s Board of Directors.
+Since May 2019, Marathon Group's President Alexander Vinokurov has become a Member of Magnit's Board of Directors.

 Magnit announced its 2023 Development Strategy in September 2018.
-The company plans to increase its share on the Russian market from 6 to 15%.
+The company plans to increase its market share in Russia from 6% to 15%.

 In May 2021, «Magnit» announced the upcoming purchase of a controlling stake in all «Dixy» stores for 92.4 billion rubles.
-The «Dixy» chain includes 2.6 thousand stores, half of which are located in Moscow and the Moscow region.
+The «Dixy» chain comprises 2,600 stores, half of which are located in Moscow and the Moscow region.
 It is assumed that «Dixy» will continue to operate as an independent legal entity, and all stores will continue to operate under their own brand.
-In July, the FAS approved the deal, but put forward restrictions: the merger of networks is possible only in those municipalities where the share of «Magnit» doesn’t exceed 25%.
+In July, the FAS approved the deal, but put forward restrictions: the merger of networks is possible only in those municipalities where the share of «Magnit» doesn't exceed 25%.
 As a result, 142 «Dixy» stores will not be included in the «Magnit» network.

-In October 2021, “Magnit” opened in Krasnodar the first pharmacy darkstore with expanded range of products in order to supply an online demand in about 30 drugstores.
+In October 2021, "Magnit" opened in Krasnodar, the first pharmacy darkstore with an expanded range of products to supply an online demand in about 30 drugstores.
 Customers can also book their purchases in Moscow, Saint-Petersburg, Karelia as well as in Leningrad, Murmansk, Novgorod, Pskov and Tver Oblast regions.
-During 2021, “Magnit” also started cooperating with drugstore marketplaces.
+During 2021, "Magnit" also started cooperating with drugstore marketplaces.

-In November 2021 Marathon Group increased its stake to 29,2% and become the largest shareholder.
+In November 2021, Marathon Group increased its stake to 29,2% and became the largest shareholder.

+In June 2023, Magnit offered foreign investors the opportunity to repurchase their shares, which they could no longer trade, at a 50% discount.
+The company announced its readiness to repurchase 10% of its shares for 22.57 billion rubles.
+The government approved the tender, and investors will be able to withdraw the money received from Russia in dollars, euros, or yuan.
+When it turned out that the offer was in demand, Magnit increased the quota to 29.8% (30,370,000 shares).